cristianocasm/rc/README.md

 * Heroku: https://rcct.herokuapp.com/

+* Under _app/views/layouts/application.html.erb we have the instruction `<%= javascript_include_tag controller_name if controller_has_js_asset? %>`.
+That instruction sets a convention to be followed when creating js assets:

+  * Create your file under `app/assets/javascripts` naming it as controller's name

+    * Example: `users_controller.rb` -> `users.js`

+  * This project uses Backbone.js.
+Thus, you must use the file created (in previous step) to initialize your Backbone class.

+  * *Important*: once convention is followed, it is not necessary to include files in manifest (`app/assets/javascripts/application.js`).

 * This project uses UUID for primary key instead of simple sequential ids.
 It increases security [as we can see in this funny blog post](http://www.fidelis.work/como-eu-usei-o-cartao-de-credito-do-ceo-do-trampos-co-para-pagar-minha-assinatura-premium/).